 The rise of local competitors: the case of the Perfect Diary and Florasis

 The Chinese cosmetics market leader, Florasis and Perfect Diary are making a name for themselves.
 They both started exclusively on e-commerce platforms and following their success, later expanded their distribution channels to physical stores.

-Both brands were released at around the same time, and while Perfect Diary went on to become a big talking point due to its innovative design and features that innovated throughout 2019 (with new offerings such as an app for children’s sleep cycles or personalized milk powder made from Hong Kong cow’s milk), Florasis with a more “Chinese classical” design is absolutely killing it on Chinese eCommerce platform.
+Both brands were released at around the same time, and Perfect Diary went on to become a big talking point due to its innovative design and features that innovated throughout 2019 (with new offerings such as an app for children’s sleep cycles or personalized milk powder made from Hong Kong cow’s milk), Florasis with a more “Chinese classical” design is absolutely killing it on Chinese eCommerce platforms.

-Loyalty and novelty craze in the Chinese Beauty Market
+Loyalty and novelty craze in the Chinese beauty market

 They base their choice on different standards, especially on how appealing the KOLs promotion is, depending much more heavily on their opinions.